UndeadTokenArt/myCRM/README.md

 ToDo:
+- NewCustomer form submits to error
+- NewCustomer form does not reflect actual values needed for each Key
 - storing client data in a SQLite database
 - Auto populating templates and forms with Client data
 - managing email templates